 - i.
-Reserves, municipal and/or utility, for use in maintaining reserve levels set by Council policy; or - ii. one-time expenditures; or - iii. repayment of outstanding debt if financially favourable to do so.

-d.
-Unconditional New Operating Revenues
+Reserves, municipal and/or utility, for use in maintaining reserve levels set by Council policy; or - ii. one-time expenditures; or - iii. repayment of outstanding debt if financially favourable to do so. - d.
+Unconditional New Operating Revenues e.
+Grant Revenue

-When the City creates or receives a stable, lasting and unconditional revenue source, the Chief Administrative Officer shall present an operating business case to Council.
-The business case shall recommend either new programs/services, supplements to existing programs/services, additional debt repayment, or increased reserve allocations amount will be added into the budget on an ongoing basis.
+When the City creates or receives a stable, lasting and unconditional revenue source, the funds should be added to the budget on an ongoing basis.